d-morrison/IntroStatActivities/_book/14-A21-regression-simulation.md

 \vspace{.5in}

-2. Use the provided `R` script file to create a scatterplot to examine the relationship between the distance to the nearest MRT station and house prices by filling in the variable names (`Distance` and `House_Price`) for `explanatory` and `response` in **line 17.
-Highlight and run lines 1--22**.
+2. Use the provided `R` script file to create a scatterplot to examine the relationship between the distance to the nearest MRT station and house prices by filling in the variable names (`Distance` and `House_Price`) for `explanatory` and `response` in line 9.
+Highlight and run lines 1--15.

     ```r